blainehansen/vue-async-everything/README.md

 ### `$more` Returns Last Response

 If you need to do some logic based on what the last load more request returned, you can wrap the `$more` method and get the last response the `$more` received.
+This returned value is the raw response, without the `transform` function called on it.

 ```js